Real estate investments: buying vs. renting - Midnance

 Renting Real Estate

-Renting a property as an investment also has its advantages:
+Renting property as an investment also has several advantages:

-Increased liquidity: renting real estate is a more liquid option as you are not tied to a specific property for a long period.
+Increased liquidity: Renting offers greater liquidity than buying, as investors are not tied to a specific property for a long period and can move their resources more easily.

-However, there are disadvantages to renting real estate:
+However, there are also some disadvantages to renting real estate:

-Lack of control: tenants have less control over the property, including the ability to make improvements or make decisions about tenants.
+Lack of control: Tenants have less control over the property, including limitations on making significant improvements or key decisions, such as choosing new tenants.

-Limited passive income: rentals may not generate the same passive income as owned property, and increases in rents are subject to lease agreements and local regulations.
+Limited passive income: Rental properties may not generate the same level of passive income as ownership, and rent increases are subject to lease agreements and local regulations, which can restrict potential earnings.

-No direct tax benefits: renters do not have access to the same tax deductions available to landlords.
+No direct tax benefits: Renters do not benefit from the tax deductions available to property owners, which can reduce the long-term financial advantages.

-Rental market dependence: the rental market can also be affected by economic and local fluctuations, affecting investment returns.
+Dependence on the rental market: The rental market can be affected by economic conditions and local fluctuations, which may unpredictably impact the return on investment.

 What is the best option?